 About Civoren

-Civoren is a platform built to modernize elections in the United States.
-We help candidates run professional, modern campaigns while giving voters a simple way to see who is on their ballot and what they stand for.
+Civoren is building the central platform for elections in the United States.
+We make it easier for voters to see who is on their ballot and easier for candidates to build credible, effective campaigns.

 The Founders

 Adam Rose graduated with a Bachelor of Science with Honors from Cornell University's School of Industrial and Labor Relations.
-His senior thesis, written under Professor Rosemary Batt, examined healthcare policy and cybersecurity in health IT systems.
-Adam has experience in financial markets as a Macro Analyst at an investment bank in New York, previously worked in local government, and served as a Campaign Fellow on Senator Elissa Slotkin's 2022 congressional re-election campaign.
+His senior thesis, written under Professor Rosemary Batt, focused on policy and cybersecurity in healthcare.
+Before founding Civoren, Adam worked in local government, served as a campaign fellow on a congressional re-election campaign, and worked as a macro analyst at an investment bank in New York.

-Sam Alston studied Computer Science at Cornell University and competed as a lightweight rower in the Varsity 8+, ultimately earning 2nd Team All-Ivy League and racing at the Henley Royal Regatta in England.
-He now lives in New York City and has worked as a software engineer in finance.
-Sam enjoys building technology that enables candidates to run more organized and efficient campaigns.
+Sam Alston studied Computer Science at Cornell University and competed as a lightweight rower in the Varsity 8+, ultimately earning 2nd Team All-Ivy honors and racing at the Henley Royal Regatta in England.
+Before joining Civoren full-time, he worked as a software engineer at a multi-strategy hedge fund in New York.